uwe-creative-technology/CT_toolkit_sessions/videoPlayerExample/README.md

 https://buzzo.com

-#video file playback and control
+## Video file playback and control

 Simple example to
 • use the ofVideoPlayer object to play a video file from disk

 • use videoPlayer methods to control looping style and pkayback speed of our video file

 • using ofMap to create a playback position indicator bar

 • using mousePressed message to create simple clickable interface
-•

-##key controls
+## key controls
-• f: toggle full screen
+* f: toggle full screen

-• spacebar: play and pause video
+* spacebar: play and pause video

-• +/-: increase or decrease playback speed
+* +/-: increase or decrease playback speed

-• 1: loop normal
+* 1: loop normal

-• 2: loop palindrome (backwards and forwards)
+* 2: loop palindrome (backwards and forwards)

-• 3: loop none
+* 3: loop none

 included is a compiled binary for OSX